green-nick/properties/README.md

 Written in pure Kotlin, without third-party dependencies, Kotlin oriented.
 The difference from Kotlin's delegate `observable` is that you able to add listeners at any moment instead of only in initialization.

-Could be useful in MVVM patterns, when you need to bind `Views` and `ViewModels`.
+Could be useful in MVVM patterns, when you need to bind Views and ViewModels.

 ## Usage examples:
 ### Initialization: